COVID-19 Cough Classification using Machine Learning and Global Smartphone Recordings: Introduction

-Both the Coswara and Sarcos dataset are imbalanced since COVID-19 positive subjects are outnumbered by non-COVID-19 subjects.
-Nevertheless, collectively these two dataset contain recordings from all six continents, as shown in Figure \ref{fig:class-train-test}.
-To improve our machine learning classifier's performance, we have applied the Synthetic Minority Over-sampling Technique (SMOTE) to balance our dataset.
-Subsequently, classifier hyperparameters were optimised by using a leave-p-out cross validation, followed by training and evaluation of artificial neural networks (ANN), such as LR, SVM, MLP and deep neural networks (DNN) such as CNN, LSTM, Resnet50 classifiers.
-Resnet50 produced the highest area under the ROC curve value of 0.9759 $\approx$ 0.98 while trained and evaluated on the Coswara dataset.
-No classifier has been trained on the Sarcos dataset as it is small, but has been used to evaluate the performance of the best-performed DNN classifiers on the Coswara dataset.
-It has also been found that highest AUC of 0.9375 $\approx$ 0.94 has been achieved from best 13 features extracted from the Sarcos dataset after running a greedy search algorithm such as a sequential forward search (SFS).
-We conclude that diagnosis of COVID-19 is possible from only cough audio recorded via smartphone, as our AI based cough classifier can discriminate COVID-19 positive coughs from both COVID-19 negative and healthy coughs anywhere on the planet.
-However, additional validation is required to obtain approval from regulatory bodies for use as a diagnostic tool.
+Both the Coswara and Sarcos datasets are imbalanced since COVID-19 positive subjects are outnumbered by non-COVID-19 subjects.
+Nevertheless, collectively these two datasets contain recordings from all six continents, as shown in Figure \ref{fig:class-train-test}.
+To improve machine learning classification performance, we have applied the synthetic minority over-sampling technique (SMOTE) to balance our datasets.
+Furthermore, we have found that the COVID-19 positive coughs are 15\%-20\% shorter than non-COVID coughs.
+Hence, feature extraction is designed to preserve the time-domain patterns over an entire cough.
+Classifier hyperparameters were optimised by using the leave-$p$-out cross-validation, followed by training and evaluation of machine learning approaches, namely logistic regression (LR), k-nearest neighbour (KNN), support vector machine (SVM), multilayer perceptron (MLP) and deep neural networks (DNN) such as a convolutional neural network (CNN), long short-term memory (LSTM) and Resnet50.
+The Resnet50 produced the highest AUC of 0.976 $\approx$ 0.98 when trained and evaluated on the Coswara dataset, outperforming the baseline results presented in \cite{muguli2021dicova}.
+No classifier has been trained on the Sarcos dataset due to its small size.
+It can also not be combined with Coswara as it contains slightly different classes.
+Instead, this dataset has been used for an independent validation of the best-performing DNN classifiers developed on the Coswara dataset.
+In these validation experiments, it was found that the highest AUC of 0.938 $\approx$ 0.94 is achieved when using the best 13 features identified using the greedy sequential forward selection (SFS) algorithm and an LSTM classifier.
+We conclude that it is possible to identify COVID-19 on the basis of cough audio recorded using a smartphone.
+Furthermore, this discrimination between COVID-19 positive and both COVID-19 negative and healthy coughs is possible for audio samples collected from subjects located all over the world.
+Additional validation is however still required to obtain approval from regulatory bodies for use as a diagnostic tool.